prashun07/hello_prashun_linux_module/README.md

-# 👋 Interactive Hello Prashun Linux Kernel Module
+# 👋 Hello Prashun Linux Kernel Module

 Welcome to the **Hello Prashun** Linux kernel module!
-This is a beginner-friendly, interactive kernel module project that prints messages to the kernel log when loaded and unloaded.
+This is a beginner-friendly, kernel module project that prints messages to the kernel log when loaded and unloaded.

 ---

 ## 🤔 What is this?

 - A simple Linux kernel module written in C.
 - When loaded: **prints "Hello, Prashun!"** to the kernel log.
 - When unloaded: **prints "Goodbye, Prashun!"** to the kernel log.
 - Lets you interact with the kernel via loading and unloading the module.